StreetMesh/.github/README.md

 I dream of a virtual world where people can live active, productive lives full of wonder and community.
 This *metaverse* translates the information systems we have today into richly visual environments: websites of all kinds can make their homes here.

-Like the real world and the web, my virtual world is *spatialized*: it is a vast, interconnected place that can be explored, in which areas of interest have permanent locations, businesses can have stores, and people can have domiciles.
+Like the real world and unlike the web, my virtual world is *spatialized*: it is a vast, interconnected place that can be explored, in which areas of interest have permanent locations, businesses can have stores, and people can have domiciles.

 Life happens here.
 People make new connections in my virtual world.
 They play games, start movements and businesses, and even fall in love.
 People study the real world using sophisticated virtual tools for visualization and analysis.
 People earn degrees here.